reside-ic/youtrack-integration/README.md

 ## Configuration
+See the `config.json` file.
-The config requires 3 things:
+The config requires 4 things:
 1. the YouTrack instance name
 1. a permanent [YouTrack API access token](https://www.jetbrains.com/help/youtrack/standalone/Manage-Permanent-Token.html)
+1. a secret token used by GitHub to secure the webhook: see https://developer.github.com/webhooks/securing/
 1. a dictionary from GitHub logins to YouTrack usernames

-See the `sample.config.json` file.
+If a config value is provided in the format "VAULT:path:key" in will be resolved by looking up the secret from vault.

 ## Tests
 To run tests :